wilsonmar/wilsonmar.github.io/_posts/2024-09-12-appsec-scans.md

 ## Why?
 The Assets

-Most enterprises issue a corporate policy to scan code to remove vulnerabilities at the earliest point in the develpment lifecycle.
+Most enterprises issue a corporate policy to install processes to both detect and remove vulnerabilities at the earliest point in the develpment lifecycle.

-Even though it takes a few seconds more, catching issues before infected code reaches the team's GitHub repo would prevent crashes and embarassment, which can be  expensive.
+Even though it takes a few seconds more, catching issues before infected code reaches the team's registry would prevent crashes and embarassment, which can be expensive.

+Managers in enterprises are offered <strong>dashboards</strong> to identify and prioritize AppSec work.
+Such <strong>ASPM (Application Security Posture Management)</strong> systems which .  is a modern, holistic approach to overseeing and improving the security of an organization's applications throughout their entire lifecycle, from development through to production and operation.
+It’s designed to help companies continuously assess, manage, and enhance application security in the face of rapidly growing and changing threats.

 The types of scans:

-1. ASPM (Application Security Posture Management) is a modern, holistic approach to overseeing and improving the security of an organization's applications throughout their entire lifecycle, from development through to production and operation.
-It’s designed to help companies continuously assess, manage, and enhance application security in the face of rapidly growing and changing threats.
-Dashbord for managers to better prioritize AppSec work.
 <br />
 <em>Code:</em>
 1. "Repository Health" scans